Abbey Ryan: Work

 Ryan started making daily paintings for her blog, Ryan Studio on September 23, 2007.
 About her work, Ryan writes, "painting has become my meditative time and the best part of my day.
 Attempting to paint every day speaks to my interest in ritual, practice, classical realist still life and trompe l'oeil painting."
 Ryan's work has been described as "exquisitely rendered, showcasing both excellent draftsmanship and painterly qualities.
 In fact, in nearly all of Ryan's paintings there are subtle details that shouldn't be overlooked." and "Abbey Ryan makes some of the most exquisite still life paintings you will ever see.
 Her background includes undergraduate and graduate degrees in both fine art and medicine, a combination that would have been understood and appreciated by such great Renaissance artists as da Vinci and Michelangelo."

 Teaching

-Ryan is a sought after painting instructor, in part due to her commitment to contemplative and mindful studio practice, and alla prima painting from life.
-She teaches studio art at Arcadia University and professional painting seminars at the John F. Peto Studio Museum.
+Ryan is a painting instructor, known for her commitment to contemplative and mindful studio practice, and alla prima painting from life.
+She teaches studio art at Arcadia University as a Professor of Visual and Performing Arts, as well as professional painting seminars at the John F. Peto Studio Museum and Falmouth Arts Center.